akiryk/tutorials-learning-lessons/GCP/running-list-of-questions.md

 Q: Can we see our Registry GKE clusters?
 How?

 Q: Wayfair uses GKE, not Application Engine or Compute Engine, right?

+Q: What is Cloud Endpoints and how is it related to GKE, Compete Engine and App Engine?